Research design notation

 With the addition of the control group, we can compare our observations across our experimental group, who were subject to manipulation and our control group, who were not.

 Figure 2.
-Posttest-only control group design (verbose)
+Posttest-only control group design (annotated)

 Now that we're familiar with the notation structure, we can simplify our written notation.
 In (Figure 3) below we have simplified our previous notation by leaving out everything unnecessary such as lines, labels and arrows.
 What we are left with is a dense and concise notation describing our experiment.